-- Detentions are given for a variety of reasons, including lateness, disruption to lessons and wrong uniform. - Detentions are not negotiable.
-We expect full parental support in maintaining good discipline as we work together for the benefit of all.

-You will be informed via the Class Charts app and by an app message if your son/daughter has been set a detention.
+- Detentions are given for a variety of reasons, including lateness, failure to complete homework and wrong uniform. - Detentions are not negotiable.
+We expect full parental support in maintaining good discipline as we work together for the benefit of all. - You will be informed via the Class Charts app and by an app message if your son/daughter has been set a detention.